geoffreyweal/RGME/README.md

 To install this program, perform the following in your terminal

 1. Change directory into the directory that you want to place this program in.
 2. Type into the terminal ``git clone https://github.com/geoffreyweal/RGME.git``.
-This will download the RGME program into the current directory
+This will download the RGME program into the current directory.
+3. Type into the terminal ``chmod -R 777 RGME``.
+This will change the permissions of this program so that your computer can run this program.
 3. Type into the terminal ``echo 'export PATH='"$PWD"'/RGME:$PATH' >> ~/.bashrc``.
 This will allow you computer to know where the files to run are located.
 4. Type into the terminal ``source ~/.bashrc``.
 This will refresh your terminal so it recognises this program.
 5. Change directory into the RGME folder: ``cd RGME``